 Cash Award and Symposium

 In addition to a cash award of $1,000, recipients of the Prize are invited to Princeton for a weekend in the Spring to participate in a national symposium on race.
 At this Symposium, they will get a chance to meet and learn from other Prize awardees, interact with Princeton students, hear from a Princeton University professor doing research on issues of race, and speak to others engaged in race relations work, and participate in workshops on how to take their work to the next level.
-This year's Princeton Prize in Race Relations Symposium is scheduled for April 25-27.
+This year's Princeton Prize in Race Relations Symposium was held April 25-27.